-Catchment Catchment Total Number 303(d) 303(d) 303(d) 303(d) List Completed ID Size of List List Cat.
-List Developing TMDL, or (Acres) AU/Pollutant (Cat.
-5 alt Planning protection Combinations 5) Complete approach Α 6.67 6 0 0 1 3 2
+Catchment Catchment Total Number of 303(d) List Plans Under Plans Completed ID Size (Acres) AU/Pollutant (Cat.
+5) Development Combinations Α 6.67 5 0 2 3

 1 Communicating this information in a table becomes tricky.
-A few notes include: 303(d) List Category 5 means that impairments are not yet being addressed; 303(d) List Category 5-alt means that a restoration approach or set of actions is complete; 303(d) List Planning means a TMDL, alternative restoration approach or protection approach is a planning action; 303(d) List Developing means a TMDL, alternative restoration approach or protection approach is developing action; and Completed TMDL or protection approach means these are complete (Category 5-alt is not included in this column since it has its own column).
+A few notes include: 303(d) List Category 5 means that impairments are not yet being addressed; Plans under Development means a TMDL, alternative restoration approach or protection approach is under development; and Plans Completed means a TMDL, alternative restoration approach or protection approach has been put into place.

 Now, a weighted score for the catchment will be calculated.
-For this example, catchment ID A is 6.67 acres.
+For this example, Catchment ID A is 6.67 acres.
 In addition, the weighted catchment size will be calculated.
 See Table 4 below followed by a text description of these steps.